SCCapstone/decision_maker/README.md

 ### 2.3 Building an apk file
 Make sure you are at the top level of the front end directory (front_end_pocket_poll).
 1. Run the command: `flutter clean`
-2. Run the command: `flutter build apk --release` (this builds it in release mode, if debug mode use --debug)
+2. Run the command: `flutter build apk --release` (this builds it in release mode, if debug mode use --debug instead of --release)
 3. The apk will be built in the build/app/outputs/apk/release folder of front_end_pocket_poll.
-Note if making a debug apk file the last folder will be "debug" instead of "release".
+Note if making a debug apk file the last directory in the build path will be "debug" instead of "release".

 ### 2.4 Running the application from a release .apk file
 Note that attempting to install a release apk on an emulated android device will likely not work.
 Use a real device instead.